Vito Rizzuto's Ancestors

 ~<^>~

-Eight Sciacca baptism records have been found for the children of Mario and Margarita Rizzuto, whose surname was spelt Rizuto on some records.
-Their first three children were baptized in the St. Michele parish of Sciacca and the last three in the St. Vito parish.
-The eight baptism records are as follows — Caterina Leonarda, named after both of her grandmothers, was born and baptized on August 28, 1651; Sebastiano Leonardo Antonino was born on December 2, 1654, and baptized the next day; Rosalia Maria was born on January 9, 1657, and baptized the next day; Pietro Francesco was born and baptized on the evening of October 4, 1661, the first in the St. Vito parish; ancestor Vito; Leonardo Paolo, named after his paternal grandfather, was born on January 27, 1668, and baptized the next day; Giuseppe was born and baptized as Joseph Petrus, on the evening of March 16, 1672, but may have died young; and another Giuseppe who was born and baptized as Joseph Ignazius, on the evening of March 19, 1677.
+Nine Sciacca baptism records have been found for the children of Mario and Margarita Rizzuto, whose surname was spelt Rizuto on some records.
+Their first three children were baptized in the St. Michele parish of Sciacca and the others in the St. Vito parish.
+The baptism records found are as follows — Caterina Leonarda, named after both of her grandmothers, was born and baptized on August 28, 1651; Leonardo, given a middle name after his paternal grandfather, was born on December 2, 1654, baptized as Sebastiano Leonardo Antonino the next day, but died at 14 months old and was buried on February 14, 1656; Rosalia Maria was born on January 9, 1657, and baptized the next day; Pietro Francesco, named after his maternal grandfather, was born and baptized on the evening of October 4, 1661, the first in the St. Vito parish, and married Caterina Quartuccio on April 26, 1695; ancestor Vito; Leonardo Paolo, named after his paternal grandfather, was born on January 27, 1668, and baptized the next day; Giuseppe was born and baptized as Joseph Petrus, on the evening of March 16, 1672, but may have died young; Stefano was born and baptized as Stephanius Petrius Christophonus on September 19, 1675; and another Giuseppe who was born and baptized as Joseph Ignazius, on the evening of March 19, 1677.
+There is another baptism record that could be for a child of Mario and Margarita, but the mother is listed as Catharina.
+This may be just an error on the part of the priest, but there is no other documentation that he is their son.
+Joseph Carolo was baptized on the evening of November 9, 1659, in the St. Vito parish, in the 4 year gap between Rosalia and Pietro.
+His baptism fits right in with the dates of their other children, so there is a good possibility he is their son.

 It is documented that Mario and Margarita were alive when their son ancestor Vito was married on January 11, 1688.
 It is also documented that Mario was deceased and Margarita was still alive on April 26, 1695, when their son Pietro was married.
-Mario died and was buried in the St. Marie de Monte Carmelo Convent cemetery on June 2, 1694.
-(Mouse over and click on his Latin burial church record image lower left to enlarge it in a new window or tab.)
+Mario died at home and was buried in the St. Marie de Monte Carmelo Convent cemetery on June 2, 1694.
+(Mouse over and click on his Latin burial church record lower left to enlarge it in a new window or tab.)
 His mother church burial record lists him as being about 70 years old, but he was only 66 years old.
 Margarita lived another nine years and did not remarry.
-She died and was buried in the same cemetery as her husband on December 6, 1703.
-(Mouse over and click on her Latin church burial record image lower right to enlarge it in a new window or tab.)
-Her mother church burial record lists her as being 73 years old, which would bring her birth to about 1630.
+She died at home and was buried in the same cemetery as her husband on December 6, 1703.
+(Mouse over and click on her Latin church burial record lower right to enlarge it in a new window or tab.)
+Her mother church burial record lists her as being 73 years old, but she was only 71 when she died.
 For now this is all that is known about them.

 ~< Back to Chart >~

-Seven St. Michele baptism records have been found for the children of Leonardo and Leonarda Rizzuto as follows — Calogero was born on the evening of May 5, 1626, and baptized as Calogerus Vitus the next day; ancestor Mario; Michele was born on the evening of November 7, 1630, and baptized as Michael Antonus Vitus the next day; Angela Lauria, named after her maternal grandmother, was born on the evening of February 15, 1638, and baptized the next day; Matteo was born and baptized as Matheus Calogerius Dominicus on February 24, 1641; Francesca Maria was born on May 26, 1644, and baptized the next day; and Cosimo, who was born and baptized as Cosimo Damianus Antoninus on the morning of December 10, 1646.
+Eight St. Michele baptism records have been found for the children of Leonardo and Leonarda Rizzuto as follows — Calogero was born on the evening of May 5, 1626, and baptized as Calogerus Vitus the next day, but died 30 days later on the evening of June 4, 1626; ancestor Mario; Michele was born on the evening of November 7, 1630, baptized as Michael Antonus Vitus the next day, and married Apollonia Coletto on April 17, 1651; Carlo was born on November 3, 1633, baptized as Carolo Nicoli the next day, and married Vincenza Sanfilippo on January 25, 1654; Angela Lauria, named after her maternal grandmother, was born on the evening of February 15, 1638, baptized the next day, and married Joseph Sanfilippo on the same day as her brother Carlo married Joseph’s sister mentioned above; Matteo was born and baptized as Matheus Calogerius Dominicus on February 24, 1641, and married Antonina Assenzo on April 28, 1663; Francesca Maria was born on May 26, 1644, and baptized the next day; and Cosimo, who was born and baptized as Cosimo Damianus Antoninus on the morning of December 10, 1646, and on February 3, 1669, married Anna Magro.

 ~<^>~